Sunilsolankiji/tourjs/readme.md

-# ztGantt Chart Library Documentation
+# Tourjs Library Documentation

 ## Introduction
-The zt-tour JavaScript library empowers developers to craft engaging website tours and walkthroughs for users.
+The tourjs JavaScript library empowers developers to craft engaging website tours and walkthroughs for users.
 These tours serve as valuable tools to user newcomers through a website's features and functionalities, be it a web application or any online platform.
-With zt-tour, creating interactive and user-friendly guides becomes a breeze, allowing you to effortlessly highlight and elucidate different elements on a web page, thereby enhancing the user's comprehension and navigation of the interface.
+With tourjs, creating interactive and user-friendly guides becomes a breeze, allowing you to effortlessly highlight and elucidate different elements on a web page, thereby enhancing the user's comprehension and navigation of the interface.

 ## Table of Contents